 Brief Personal History

-am a native of the Midwest.
+am an octogenarian native of the Midwest.
 I am also a Sikh minister and chaplain.

 Marine Corps and subsequent employment with an American Optical